LilyTao123/ny_taxi_etl_airflow_spark_gcp/README.md

-This project is trying to do a ETL job for new york taxi records.
-This bascially is a practice when I was learning in DataZoomcamp https://github.com/DataTalksClub/data-engineering-zoomcamp.
+This project is trying to do ETL work on New York taxi records.
+This is basically a practice when I was studying at DataZoomcamp https://github.com/DataTalksClub/data-engineering-zoomcamp.
-So I'm trying to utilise all the things I learned from this course to make a project.
-And this dataset is also what this course used, so there are some codes I copied from them.
+So I tried to make a project using everything I learned from this course.
+And this dataset is also used for this course, so I copied some code from it.
 The tech tools this project used including
 Docker --> to configure
 airflow --> to control ETL job